 According to a recent survey, the city of Salvador, the Bahian state capital, was considered the favorite Carnival destination among Brazilians, having been chosen as the best Carnival host city by over one third of respondents.
-In 2018, Salvador’s hotel occupancy rates reached 98.6 percent, and it was set to register one of the highest in the country in 2020.
+In 2018, Salvador’s hotel occupancy rates reached 98.6 percent, and the city was set to register one of the highest occupancy rates in the country in 2020.
 Approximately 850 thousand visitors were expected to visit Salvador during the 2020 Carnival, of which the majority would be Brazilian visitors.
 National tourists from other states were, in fact, the ones expected to spend the most for Carnival in Salvador, with an average expenditure of over 5,000 Brazilian reals (around 1,200 U.S. dollars) per person.

 Rio de Janeiro is also one of the most popular destinations for Carnival.
 However, in the same survey mentioned above, it ranked below the top three city destinations, after the Bahian capital and two other state capital cities, Belo Horizonte and São Paulo.
 In any case, Carnival parades in the ‘marvelous city’, as Rio is widely known, are still the largest in Brazil and the most famous worldwide.
 In 2020, almost two million tourist arrivals were expected for Carnival in Rio, in addition to the five million city locals who would also join in the celebrations.
 In 2020, Carnival attendees in Rio would be able to choose from more than 540 street parade blocks.

 The most important Carnival samba parade in the country takes place every year in Rio’s Sambadrome.
 This event has always been the landmark of the Brazilian Carnival.
 Broadcasted live by TV networks all over the country, it is one of the main reasons why these celebrations became globally known.
 In 2018, foreign attendees outnumbered Brazilians in the parade’s audience, accounting for more than half of tickets sold.
 Tourists from neighboring South American countries like Chile and Argentina represented over one fifth of the total number of attendees.